This post may contain affiliate links. Please read my disclosure policy.

 This bourbon sweet potato casserole with buttery pecans has a little less sugar and butter for a boozy, not-too-sweet holiday side dish!

 Sweet potatoes to me are an amazing vegetable.
-Such deep flavor, such a pretty color and amazingly nutritious. ❤️
+Such deep flavor, such a pretty color and seriously nutritious. ❤️

 For regular weeknight dinners, I bake and serve them as is; we sometimes add a sprinkle or salt and pepper, but they really don’t need much.

-So I’ve added some bourbon to give it a little depth and a buttery pecan crust that brings a bit of salty and savory to cut the sweetness, plus a great crunch to add some texture.
+I’ve added some bourbon to give it a little depth and topped it with a buttery pecan crust that brings a bit of salty and savory to cut the sweetness, plus a great crunch to add some texture.

 And can we talk about the aroma when the butter and brown sugar and bourbon hit the hot mashed sweet potatoes?